Serving In Honor: Minnesotan Joins Marines After Boyfriend's Death In DC Barracks

 “She was gonna finish school and he was gonna finish the military, and then they were gonna find a place,” Pamela said.

 That plan tragically changed on New Year’s Day of 2019.
-Riley was killed at his barracks in Washington D.C. when a fellow solider pointed a gun at him and fired, thinking it wasn’t loaded.
+Riley was killed at his barracks in Washington D.C. when a fellow Marine pointed a gun at him and fired, thinking it wasn’t loaded.

 “Was this a death that should have never happened?
 Absolutely,” Markelle said.